Brugh History, Family Crest & Coats of Arms

 Early History of the Brugh family

-Another 394 words (28 lines of text) covering the years 1530, 1557, 1600, 1643, and 1671 are included under the topic Early Brugh History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Brugh research.
+Another 204 words (15 lines of text) covering the years 1530, 1557, 1600, 1643, and 1671 are included under the topic Early Brugh History in all our PDF Extended History products and printed products wherever possible.

 Brugh Spelling Variations